Description

 Using this definition on our asset we see for example:

-• The average days under water over 5 years of Conservative Risk Portfolio is 43 days, which is lower, thus better compared to the benchmark SPY (122 days) in the same period.
+• Looking at the average time in days below previous high water mark of 43 days in the last 5 years of Conservative Risk Portfolio, we see it is relatively lower, thus better in comparison to the benchmark SPY (122 days)

-• During the last 3 years, the average days under water is 55 days, which is lower, thus better than the value of 179 days from the benchmark.
+• During the last 3 years, the average days under water is 55 days, which is smaller, thus better than the value of 113 days from the benchmark.

 Performance (YTD)